-BIMserver.center technology is being applied to international initiatives concerning education, renovation for energy-efficient buildings and neighbourhoods or artificial intelligence, helping to digitise the construction industry
+BIMserver.center technology is being applied to international initiatives concerning education, renovation of energy-efficient buildings and neighbourhoods or artificial intelligence, helping to digitise the construction industry

 Our collaboration with entities in more than a dozen countries allows us to continue enhancing and providing a versatile platform adapted to the needs of technicians and designers in different geographical areas